Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

 Production equipment includes 30m³–42m³ buckets, a 170-strong fleet of 70t–330t haul trucks, together with 65 dozers and graders, with radar, GPS and robotics used in the mine’s state-of-the-art slope-monitoring system.

-Ore undergoes primary crushing at the mine, before being delivered by ore passes to the mill complex for further crushing, grinding and flotation.
+The ore undergoes primary crushing at the mine, before being delivered by ore passes to the mill complex for further crushing, grinding and flotation.
 Grasberg’s milling and concentrating complex is the largest in the world, with four crushers and two giant semi-autogenous grinding (SAG) units processing a daily average of 240,000t of ore.

 A flotation reagent is used to separate concentrate from the ore.
-Slurry containing 60-40 copper concentrate is drawn along three pipelines to the seaport of Amamapare, over 70 miles away, where it is dewatered.
+Slurry containing 60-40 copper concentrate is drawn along three pipelines to the seaport of Amamapare, more than 70 miles away, where it is dewatered.
 Once filtered and dried, the concentrate – containing copper, gold and silver – is shipped to smelters around the world.

 The facilities at the port also include the PT Puncak Jaya coal-fired power station, which supplies the Grasberg operations.